 We gather together in the Lord’s name with an opening greeting, prayers and a hymn.

-We listen to two bible readings and a psalm is usually sung by the choir.
+We listen to two bible readings and a psalm may be sung by the choir.
 There is a sermon exploring the good news for today.

 The Sacrament –